-COURSE NAME D.F.
-CREDIT

-Business Law (4061X) should be taken with Intro to Business
+COURSE NAME D.F CREDIT Business Law (4061X) 1.0 .50

 This half-year course will explore the concepts of contractual agreement in the law.
 Topics will include offer and acceptance of contracts, genuine agreement in a contract, contractual capacity, sales contracts, consumer protection, employment laws, banking laws (commercial paper) and bankruptcy laws.
 Hands on projects and case studies are conducted throughout the semester.
 Students can also participate in a field trip to the courthouse to see a real live court case in action.
 Any student who wishes to learn about contractual obligations in business should schedule this course.
 In addition, this course is also invaluable for those wishing to major in law enforcement, legal studies or business at the post-secondary level.